-Tim Madigan is independent non-executive chairperson for the Company as well as for Waystone's UK fund management company.
-He serves as an independent non-executive director for a number of investment funds, both Irish-domiciled (UCITS and AIFs) and Luxembourg-domiciled (AIFs), as well as for an Irish cross-border life insurance company (where he also acts as chair of the Audit Committee).
-He was previously an independent non-executive director of a UK life insurance company (where he also acted as chair of the Risk & Compliance Committee).

-From 2010 to 2011, Mr Madigan was finance director of Aviva Investment Management Europe, where he led the set-up of the finance function for Aviva Europe's Dublin based centre of excellence, established to manage treasury assets and investment management mandates.
+Mr Madigan is the independent non-executive chairman of the AIFM (which is also a UCITS ManCo) and a UK domiciled Authorised Fund Manager (including ACD), an independent non-executive director of a number of Irish domiciled investment funds (both UCITS and alternative investment vehicles) and an Irish domiciled insurance company (where he acts as chair of the Audit Committee).
+He was previously an independent non-executive director of a UK domiciled insurance company (where he acted as chair of the Risk & Compliance Committee).
+From 2010 to 2011 Mr Madigan was finance director of Aviva Investment Management Europe, where he led the set-up of the finance function for Aviva Europe's Dublin based centre of excellence, established to manage treasury assets and investment management mandates.
 Prior to this, Mr Madigan was managing director of cross-border life insurance company Aviva Life International from 2006 to 2010 (previously he was finance director for that company).
 In this role he chaired the Investment Committee as well as leading a strategic review of business in 2009 following the onset of the global financial crisis.
 He holds a bachelor's degree in Business Studies (Finance) from the University of Limerick, is a Fellow of the Association of Chartered Certified Accountants and is a Certified Investment Fund Director.
-He served as an elected Council member of the Irish Fund Directors Association from 2016 to 2020.